 Alice J. Palmer is an American educator and politician who served as a member of the Illinois Senate.
 Known as a longtime progressive activist, Palmer represented the state’s 13th Senate District from June 6, 1991, until January 8, 1997.
 At the time, the district spanned an economically diverse area and included the Chicago communities of Hyde Park, South Shore and Englewood.

 Jennie Patrick is an American chemical engineer and educator.
 As a high school student, she participated in the integration of Alabama’s public schools.
-At Massachusetts Institute of Technology in 1979, she became the first African American woman in the United States to earn a doctorate in traditional chemical engineering.
+At Massachusetts Institute of Technology in 1979, she became one of the first African American women in the United States to earn a doctorate in traditional chemical engineering.
+Note that Lilia Abron gained her PhD in 1972.
 In industry, she did pioneering work on supercritical fluid extraction.
 Her educational work has focused on the mentoring of African American and female students.

 Mary Perry Smith was an American mathematics educator who cofounded the Mathematics, Engineering, Science Achievement program and the Black Filmmakers Hall of Fame.
 Early life and education Perry Smith was born on May 29, 1926, and was originally from Evansville, Indiana, one of six children of a minister in the African Methodist Episcopal Church; her maternal grandfather, Henry Allen Perry had been a chaplain and mathematics teacher at the Tuskegee Institute, where her parents met.
 As a child she moved frequently, to Kokomo, Logansport, Anderson, Crawfordsville, and Frankfort, all in Indiana...

 Glory Van Scott is an educator, writer, actress and dancer.
-She is a former principal dancer with the Katherine Dunham, Agnes de Mille and Talley Beatty dance companies and has performed in the United States and internationally.
+She is a former principal dancer with the Katherine Dunham, Agnes de Mille and Talley Beatty dance companies and has performed in the United States and around the world.

 Belle Smith Wheelan is an American educator who served as Virginia Secretary of Education under Governor Mark Warner.
 She is currently the President and Chief Executive Officer of the Southern Association of Colleges and Schools’ Commission on Colleges.